noeliacarrion/tweeffinity-final-project-ironhack/README.md

-# Tweeffinity, discover your affinity with your friend's twitter
+# Tweeffinity

+This is the final project of the Ironhack data analysis bootcamp.
+Tweeffinity is a program that discover the affinity between two twitter users.